input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/proposal_comment.md

 * `DocumentID` is the [UUIDv7][RFC9562-V7] ID of the Document being referenced.
 * `DocumentVer` is the [UUIDv7][RFC9562-V7] Version of the Document being referenced.
-* `DocumentHash` is the Blake2b-256 Hash of the entire document being referenced, not just its payload.
+* `DocumentHash` is the Unique identifier for a document based on its contents.
+  Initially, this is designed to be a [IPFS-CID].
+  In future iterations, there could be other `DocumentHash` types which support alternative decentralized storage means.
   It ensures that the intended referenced document is the one used, and there has been no substitution.
   Prevents substitutions where a new document with the same Document ID and Ver might be published over an existing one.
+  Also allows the document contents to be easily located and sourced from decentralized storage.

 #### Validation